Fault-Tolerant ST-Diameter Oracles: Introduction

 For \emph{undirected} graphs the space requirement can be reduced.
-There is a folklore construction that combines the DSO by Bernstein and Karger~\cite{BeKa09} with the observation that in undirected graphs the eccentricity of an arbitrary vertex is a $2$-approximation of the diameter.
-This results in an $1$-FDO with stretch $2$ and constant query time that takes only $O(n)$ space, details can be found in \cite{BCFS21DiameterOracle_MFCS,HenzingerL0W17}.
+There is a folklore construction that combines the $1$-DSO by Bernstein and Karger~\cite{BeKa09} with the observation that in undirected graphs the eccentricity of an arbitrary vertex is a $2$-approximation of the diameter.
+This results in an 1-FDO with stretch $2$ and constant query time that takes only $O(n)$ space, see \cite{BCFS21DiameterOracle_MFCS,HenzingerL0W17}.